 Serializability and transaction contention

-SERIALIZABLE transaction isolation.
+SERIALIZABLE transaction isolation (the "I" of ACID semantics).
 If transactions are executed concurrently, the final state of the database will appear as if the transactions were executed serially.

 SERIALIZABLE isolation, the strictest level of isolation, provides the highest level of data consistency and protects against concurrency-based attacks and bugs.

 SERIALIZABLE isolation, CockroachDB locks the data targeted by an open transaction.
 If a separate transaction attempts to modify data that are locked by an open transaction, the newest transaction will not succeed, as committing it could result in a violation of the